GoldenDog190/city_explorer_api/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
 First, add the .env and json files to your app.
 Next, put npm init to create package.json.
 Get the server running and install the packages (libraries) you will need in the terminal, and then into the js file.
-Configure the app and tell the server to listen on the port, and finally write the routes to handle requests from the client.
+Configure the app and tell the server to listen on the port, and finally write the routes and constructors to handle requests from the client.
+Add the superagent to all the your routes, and add more routes for the the client.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->